EB-JD-SH-KW/StatVision/docs/User_Docs/User_Guide.md

 #  User Guide for Sports Data Web App

 Welcome to StatVision!
-This guide provides an overview of how to interact with our application, which allows users to access player and team statistics from professional sports leagues.
+This guide provides an overview of how to interact with our application, which allows you to access player and team statistics from professional sports leagues.

 ##  Overview
 - **Search sports data** for multiple leagues (NBA, NFL, etc.).